jshin83/lambda/README.md

 ## Issues
 + I keep having issues with access key errors.
 I nuked my project early on, redownloaded IntelliJ, regenerated new access / secret keys multiple times; and it worked after a couple renewals.
 I am still unsure why this occurred.
+  + Found out the root of the problem.
+Amazon was rotating keys at this time, which is why my stuff didn't work.
+Others could not create new IAM users, and keys did not work.
 + Access to second bucket: I hate that I had to make the whole thing public, or manually make each image public.
 There must be a better way.